zchee/golang-wiki/Modules.md

 In general, when running a command like `go get` in module-aware mode, the resulting behavior depends on which module you are currently "in" as the current module, which means it depends on where you are in your filesystem hierarchy when you execute the `go get` command.

-One related behavior that might catch people by surprise is if the GO111MODULE environment variable is explicitly set to GO111MODULE=on, then `go get example.com/cmd` requires a `go.mod` file and hence will fail if run outside of a module (that is, if run outside of a file tree rooted by a `go.mod`).
+One aspect that might catch people by surprise is if the GO111MODULE environment variable is explicitly set to GO111MODULE=on, then `go get example.com/cmd` requires a `go.mod` file and hence will fail if run outside of a module (that is, if run outside of a file tree rooted by a `go.mod`).
 The current error message is:

   `go: cannot find main module; see 'go help modules'`